griptape-ai/griptape-docs/docs/griptape-framework/pipelines.md

 - `parent`: parent step.
 - `child`: child step.

-griptape-flow uses OpenAI's `gpt-3.5-turbo` model by default.
+**griptape** uses OpenAI's `gpt-3.5-turbo` model by default.
 If you want to use a different model, set a custom OpenAI prompt driver:

 ```python
 Pipeline(